SpEL

 -

-in order to call static methods, wrap the fully qualified class name in
+to call static methods, wrap the fully qualified class name in

 T()